enkidevs/curriculum/sql/dql/intro-joins/relative-database-intro.md

 ## Footnotes
 [1:Multiple Tables]
-These tables can then also be related to other tables in other ways, for example the `attack` table could be linked to a `types` table containing data for each type.
+These tables can then also be related to other tables in other ways.
+For example, the `attack` table could be linked to a `types` table containing data for each type.